 Father Albert occasionally appears on news networks and other media outlets to speak on a variety of social and controversial issues, especially topics revolving around justice, faith, and religion.
 In addition to his work on television, he has served as a parish priest, pastor, and administrator in a variety of large and smaller churches.
 Cutié served as the CEO and General Director of Pax Catholic Communications (a multi-media organization and the home of Radio Peace and Radio Paz in Miami) from 2001 until 2009, where he was involved in the administrative aspects of media work, including management and on-air talent; responsible for leading a team of 50 staff members and over 100 volunteers.
-This unique role led him to develop a special capacity for fund-raising, marketing, and development of Christian ministries.
+This unique role led him to develop a special capacity for fund-raising, marketing, and development of multi-media ministries.
 He was honored to be among the first Latinos to serve as a Trustee of the American Bible Society.

-Although Cutié has been involved extensively in various forms of media, his true passion is serving as a parish priest and in various ministries, programs, and boards within the diocese and the wider church.
+Although Cutié has been involved extensively in various forms of media, his true passion is serving as a parish priest and in a variety of ministries, programs, and boards within the diocese and the wider church.
 In addition to his service as Rector and Dean, he serves as a member of the Diocesan Executive Board, Commission on Ministry, Trustee at the University of the South, and on the board of the Duncan Conference Center.
 He was appointed as a member of the Board of Forward Movement; a multi-media non-profit organization of The Episcopal Church.

-Father Albert received his Doctor of Ministry degree from the University of the South (Sewanee, TN), with an emphasis on Preaching.
-Church Publishing recently published his Thesis, with the title: “Talking God: Preaching to Contemporary Congregations”.
+Father Albert received his Doctor of Ministry degree from the University of the South (Sewanee, TN) with an emphasis on Preaching.
+Church Publishing recently published his Doctoral Thesis with the title: “Talking God: Preaching to Contemporary Congregations”.
 Cutié became a member of the Episcopal Church on May 28, 2009.
 Originally ordained a priest in the Roman Catholic Church on May 13, 1995, he was officially received as a priest of The Episcopal Church on May 29, 2010 by Bishop Leo Frade, the third bishop of Southeast Florida.
 Father Albert and his wife, Ruhama, have three children and a cat.

-Real Life, Real Love (2006) – A self-help book on relationships
+Real Life, Real Love (2007) – A self-help book on relationships

-Dilemma (2011) – A personal memoir
+Dilemma (2012) – A personal memoir